1. What is CISQ?

 10. How does CISQ relate to the NIST Cybersecurity Framework?

-CISQ is a supporter and contributor to the NIST Cybersecurity Framework.
+CISQ is a strong supporter and contributor to the NIST Cybersecurity Framework.
 For details, click here.
 CISQ submits comments during open review periods.
 CISQ’s contributions to the NIST Cybersecurity Framework are automatable source code standards for measuring software size and software structural quality.